IPG1094: First-in-Class Small-Molecule Inhibitor of MIF Tautomerase Activity

 Summary:

-■ By precisely targeting the enzymatic activity of MIF, IPG1094 is designed to overcome critical challenges in two distinct areas of high unmet need: reversing tumor-induced immunosuppression to treat brain metastases in oncology, and reducing neuroinflammation to provide a disease-modifying therapy for acute ischemic stroke
+By precisely targeting the enzymatic activity of MIF, IPG1094 is designed to address two distinct areas of high unmet medical need: reversing tumor-induced immunosuppression for the treatment of brain metastases, and reducing neuroinflammation to provide a disease-modifying therapy for acute ischemic stroke.
+With its novel chemical structure, favorable safety profile established in the completed Phase 1 trial, and significant first-mover advantage, IPG1094 holds the potential to become a transformative therapy across multiple high-value indications.

 IPG1094 in Oncology